jcolemorrison/redux-sagas-authentication-app/README.md

-## React and Redux Sagas Signup and Login App
+## React and Redux Sagas Authentication App

 This repo is an example application that documents and walks through a complete Signup, Login and Protected resource flow using the following: